-Students who are not in good academic standing will be notified by mail and email.
+Students who are not in good academic standing will be notified by email.
 Letters are sent out at the end of each academic term.
-Any student seeking to appeal academic decisions with respect to maintenance of good academic standing may do so through the Senior Associate Dean of Academic Affairs on a case by case basis.
+Any student seeking to appeal academic decisions with respect to maintenance of good academic standing may do so through the Dean of their program or Program Director on a case by case basis.